RAKWireless/rak7391-examples/Remote_Access/README.md

 In the docker-compose file, we defined an environment variable called `TS_AUTH_KEY`, this is the pre-authentication keys (“auth keys” for short), it allows you to register new nodes without needing to sign in via a web browser.

-While the authkey give you some conveniences when you register the node, you still need to create an account on Tailscale first, and then generate an anth key first, and then paste this key to the `docker-compose.yml` file.
+While the authkey give you some conveniences when you register the node, you still need to create an account on Tailscale first, and then generate an auth key and finally paste this key to the `docker-compose.yml` file.

 Here are the steps；

 1. Browse to https://tailscale.com/, click the blue icon `Use Tailscale` to [create an account or login](https://login.tailscale.com/start ).

 2. After you create your account, you can learn how to install it.
 But since we are using the containerized Tailscale, we will do it in the container way, so just skip it.